ctkremer/P_repens/README.txt

 	    names = individual names
 	  data columns: one column for each non-outlier marker
 		rows: each row represents one SNP, row labels are the name of each of the 663 individuals that passed QC

+#### `high_outs.csv`
+	This comma separated value file is structured similarly to `loci_20_v2.csv`, but contains only the markers determined to be high outliers within the outlier analysis part of our study. information column:
+	    names = individual names
+	  data columns: one column for each high outlier marker
+		rows: each row represents one SNP, row labels are the name of each of the 663 individuals that passed QC